 - Individualized instruction and related services, such as occupational therapy

-The annual goals set for your child are a key element of the IEP.
-The IEP gives a target for improvement in the skills your child struggles with.
+Annual goals are a key element of the IEP.
+The IEP gives a target for improvement in the skills a child struggles with.
 Read on for more information on IEP goals.
-You can also:
+See if they can include self-advocacy goals.

 Spotlight on IEP goals

-In traditional IEPs, goals aren’t related to what other kids at that grade level are achieving.
-So, a child can meet the goals in the IEP, but still not be performing at grade level.
+In traditional IEPs, goals aren’t related to what other students at that grade level are achieving.
+A child can meet the goals in the IEP, but still not be performing at grade level.

 Some states now use standards-based IEPs.
 With these plans, goals are based on academic state standards.
 A child’s improvement is measured against what other kids are doing at that grade level.
 The purpose is to help close the achievement gap.

-Look ahead to how you can track your child’s goals with an IEP goal tracker.
-You can also:
+See how you can track your child’s goals with an IEP goal tracker.

 If you disagree with what’s in your child’s IEP

 Your role in creating your child’s IEP doesn’t stop once the plan is done.
-In fact, it’s very important that you go over the IEP carefully and make sure it has everything it should have, and that you agree with what the school has proposed.
-Learn what to double-check in your child’s IEP.
+In fact, it’s very important that you go over the IEP carefully and make sure it has everything it should have.
+And that you agree with what the school has proposed.

 Even after working with the IEP team, you may not agree with everything that’s in your child’s IEP.
 If that happens, you can decline the IEP and negotiate changes with the IEP team.
 If you still haven’t reached an agreement, there are other types of dispute resolution you can turn to.